 Saying or thinking “I am still single because I am still not worthy of marriage” is missing the point of our existence.

 There’s One who orders the seasons of our lives, One who has a purpose for our lives, whether we are single or married.

 You are valuable.

 You are loved.
 You are complete in God.

 Yes, He’s still working in you (He’s working in all of us).
 But that’s to make you like Himself.
 Not marriage-worthy.

 I hope you get my heart in this.
 The goal is higher – it’s heaven bound, not earthly.

 And so I hope you find peace in waiting today.

-Update: Click here to read Thursday post - “Why purity before marriage does not guarantee a perfect sex life in marriage”
+Click here to read Part 2 of the post – “Why purity before marriage does not guarantee a perfect sex life in marriage”

 P.P.S.
 Last week, I had the privilege of writing for one of my favorite marriage bloggers, Sheila Gregoire.
 I wrote about “The Differences between African marriage and American marriage”.
 If you’ve not had a chance to check out the post, I’d love for you to check it out.
 Also check out the comments on the blog post, lots interesting conversation there too!